raspberrypilearning/space-talk/en/step_2.md

 --- task ---

 Click on your chosen backdrop to add it to your project.
-Your Stage should look like this:
+Your Stage should show the backdrop you chose:

 ![Scratch editor with the space backdrop added](images/inserted-backdrop.png)